 Identified by its signature characteristics, Yamane-ryu bojutsu employs swift but powerful circular motion, a distinct pattern of twisting thrusts, vibrant body dynamics and pliable footwork.
 Some are of the opinion that the method is closely connected to So-jutsu, the art of spearman-ship.
 However, its pliable manner is consistent with the old-school Chinese-based Uchinadi once practiced during Okinawa’s old Ryukyu Kingdom.
 Classically speaking, Yamane-ryu refers to five kata; Shuji, Sakugawa, Chinen Shikiyanaka, Shirotaru and Yonekawa.
 Recently, however, highly motivated Kobudo enthusiasts are beginning to apply the principles of Yamane-ryu to their own Kobudo traditions in an effort to improve its pliability and enhance its overall effectiveness.

-The principal source, under which McCarthy Sensei’s Okinawan instructor [Kinjo Hiroshi] studied, was Oshiro Chojo/大城朝恕 [1887-1935].
+Of the four principal sources, under which McCarthy’s Okinawan instructor [Kinjo Hiroshi] studied, was Oshiro Chojo/大城朝恕 [1887-1935].
 In addition to his passion for Karate, Oshiro is best remembered for his incredible skill with the Rokushaku bo/六尺棒.
-Deeply inspired by Oshiro’s far-reaching legacy, and with the blessings of Kinjo Sensei, the name Oshiro-ha Yamane-ryu Kobudo, examples McCarthy Sensei’s sincere desire to pay tribute and homage to this wonderfully unique lineage.
+Deeply inspired by Oshiro’s far-reaching legacy, and with the blessings of Kinjo Sensei, the name Oshiro-ha Yamane-ryu Kobudo, examples McCarthy’s sincere desire to pay tribute and homage to this wonderfully unique lineage.

 Excerpts from forthcoming Yamane Ryu book…